The Human Saint is Bored, so I was Summoned to Another World Vol. 3

 The eleventh volume of the book about the human-demon wars was a detailed history of everything related to that topic.
 It chronicled its background, which was said to have started the moment the previous conflict ended, and up to the legacy it gave to all races that were involved.

-Well, I’m a fast reader, but I still hadn’t been able to finish the entire book.
+Well, I was a fast reader, but I still hadn’t been able to finish the entire book.
 I guess it would require several sittings—so I planned to read that again sometime later.

 For now, I just need to know about the summary of that conflict.
 Maybe I’d get some clues about that crisis God is telling me…